 2. Try to keep some indoor plants alive this year

-The interiors industry continued its love affair with indoor plants in 2018, but in reality it’s not always an easy trend to take on.
+The interiors industry continued its love affair with indoor plants in the past year, but in reality, it’s not always an easy trend to take on.

 There’s no doubt greenery adds life and colour into a space, however many people struggle to keep the plants actually looking green for extended periods of time.